Compare home insurance in the UK

 - Pollution.
 You wouldn’t be covered by home insurance if damage or loss was the result of pollution or contamination.

 - Terrorism.
-Each insurer will have their own definition of terrorism, but as a general rule any damage caused in relation to terrorist acts would not be covered by home insurance.
+Each insurer will have its own definition of terrorism, but as a general rule, any damage caused in relation to terrorist acts would not be covered by home insurance.

 - Deliberate acts.
 Any loss or damage caused by you or anyone lawfully in your home will not be covered.

-- Know your cover needs.
+- Know your basic cover needs.
 Before you start shopping for a policy, think about the risks you want to cover and the level of protection you need.
+For example, do you need both building and contents insurance?
+What is the value of your home and belongings, including individual valuable items, and how does this affect the level of cover you need?
 Once you’re clear on the type of home insurance you’re after, you can start looking for the right policy.

 How much does home insurance cost?

 The cost of home insurance depends on a number of different factors, including the type of policy you want to take out.
 However, the price of your policy is a crucial factor when comparing and choosing home insurance policies.
 When calculating the price of your home insurance, an insurer will consider the following factors:

 - The sum insured.
 This is the maximum amount that your insurance company will pay in the event your home is totally destroyed.
 So the higher the level of cover you select, the more your premium will be.
 For example, if you want to cover your home to the tune of £1 million, don’t be surprised if your premiums are much higher than they are for someone who selects a sum insured of £300,000.